galawaydude/data-place/000 index/stuff.md

-os basically is a interface to co
+os basically is a interface to commivcate with the hardware of the system two main goals are efficiency and usability